Roland Crappé: Expedition to Sri Lanka

-Crappé would send a man named Jan Peitersen to Ceylon to inform admiral Gjedde about the deal.
+Crappé would send a man named Jan Peitersen to Sri Lanka to inform admiral Gjedde about the deal.
 Gjedde arrived in September 1620 and concluded a treaty with the Nayak, which promised the Handover of Tranquebar to the Danes.
 Despite being signed by Gjedde, the treaty with the Nayak and the subsequent territorial transfer was heavily the good work of Crappé.

 At Gjedde's arrival at Tranquebar, tensions began to arise between him and Crappé.
 Gjedde suspected that Crappé's intentions were in the Dutch, rather than Danish, favour, and when Gjedde left for Copenhagen in early 1621, Crappé was relieved.
 Crappé though soon followed after and arrived in Denmark in August of the same year.